 The answer is simple:

-And just to add insult injury, carpenter bees seem to take special delight in drilling holes in impossible-to-reach areas, such as way up in the air along the edges of roofs, and behind clapboard siding, where they leave unsightly, waxy, difficult to remove stains known as ejecta.
+Even worse, as if to add insult to injury, carpenter bees seem to take special delight in drilling holes in impossible-to-reach areas.
 The more difficult a place is to get to, the more carpenter ants seem to enjoy drilling holes there.
 Way up in the air in the wooden trim along the edges of roofs is one popular place.
 In wooden clapboard siding is another, especially on the upper levels of a home.

-In all fairness to carpenter bees, they don't go around drilling holes just to annoy humans, as much as it may seem that way.
+In all fairness to carpenter bees, they don't really go around drilling holes just to annoy humans, as much as it may seem that way.
 They actually have a much more practical reason.

 Female carpenter bees drill holes in which to lay their eggs.
-They lay multiple eggs in each gallery, separating them with a bit of sawdust and wax.
+They lay multiple eggs in each gallery, separating them from each other with a bit of sawdust and wax.
 The eggs are packed into the galleries a bit like tennis balls are packed into a can: Single-file along the length of the tunnels.
-They usually enter the wood perpendicular to the grain (often on its narrowest surface), and then turn ninety degrees amd drill their tunnels along the same direction as the grain.
+They usually enter the wood perpendicular to the grain (often on its narrowest surface), and then turn ninety degrees and drill their tunnels along the same direction as the grain.